 The funding strategy, approved by Council, indicates that “…in the later years capital reserves have been used as the primary source of interim funding for the Community Enhancement projects.
 The sale of surplus residual land is intended to replenish funding utilized from the reserve.”
 The funding strategy has not changed since 2014; therefore, if the site is determined to be appropriate for residential housing, the town would sell the residual lands (i.e., those lands not used for a community centre or park).
 The revenue from the sale would then go back to replenish the capital reserve.
 This strategy is one way to ensure sufficient funding for other large, long term projects across the town in the future.

-The town has hosted three open houses about the former hospital site, and a specific consultation session about the future community centre.
+The town hosted many open houses about the former hospital site, and a specific consultation session about the future community centre.
 Summaries of each session are included below:

 The town is committed to engaging residents and stakeholders at all stages during the planning, demolition and redevelopment of the former hospital site.
 Please refer to the Former Hospital Site project timeline for more information about opportunities to become engaged in the process.